CositortoL/BotiBotDiscord/README.md

 - `/ver_promociones`: Displays all the current promotions in the server.

 - `/eliminar_promocion <UUID>`: Deletes a promotion with the specified UUID.
-This command can only be used by users with the 'ADMIN', 'TETON LEGENDARIO', or 'TETON GRAN MAESTRO' roles.
+This command can only be used by users with the 'ADMIN'roles.

 - `/ver_logs`: Displays all the log records.
-This command can only be used by users with the 'ADMIN', 'TETON LEGENDARIO', or 'TETON GRAN MAESTRO' roles.
+This command can only be used by users with the 'ADMIN' roles.

 - `/editar_registro <UUID>`: Starts a dialogue with the user to edit a promotion with the specified UUID.
-This command can only be used by users with the 'ADMIN', 'TETON LEGENDARIO', or 'TETON GRAN MAESTRO' roles.
+This command can only be used by users with the 'ADMIN' roles.

 - `/replica`: Checks for differences between the Google Sheets database and the MongoDB database and updates the MongoDB database accordingly.
 This command can only be used by users with the 'ADMIN' role.